bertofurth/Seagate-Central-Samba/README.md

 ### Advantages of installing the new samba server
 #### Modern Windows 10 and Linux will connect properly
 As per the notes above, by upgrading to an SMBv2 and later capable file server the Seagate Central will still be able to serve modern security conscious operating systems without the need for any workarounds on the client systems.

 #### Enhanced security and performance
 SMBv1.0 has multiple security issues that make it vulnerable to various forms of attack.
 Additionally later versions of SMB introduce more efficient messaging mechanisms and the option for stronger forms of data encryption.

 #### Support for new features
 The samba server created using these instructions is not crippled in the same way that the one provided in the original firmware is.
 This means that the full array of features availabe in samba server software may be configured, albeit via the command line and configuration file rather than the web interface.

 ### Disadvantages of installing the new samba server
 #### Second CPU
 The Seagate Central is based on a Cavium CNS3420 CPU which has 2 CPU cores.
-In stock Seagate Central firmware, one CPU core is available for normal linux processes and the other is reserved exclusively for the samba file server.
+In stock Seagate Central firmware, the first CPU core is available for normal linux processes and the second is reserved exclusively for the samba file server.
 In other words, the second CPU cannot be used by any "normal" linux processes.
-This scheme is known as the Cavium SMP Offloading Procession (SOP), or AMP (Asymmetric Multi Processing).
+In Seagate Central software this scheme is reffered to as the "Cavium SMP Offloading Procession" (SOP), or in general terms "Asymmetric Multi Processing" (AMP).

 The original samba software on the Seagate Central has custom modifications that allow it to make use of the second CPU core operating in AMP mode.
-This means that in the unlikely event that the Seagate Central is overwhelmed by some other task, the file serving functionality will not be slowed down.
+This means that in the unlikely event that the Seagate Central is overwhelmed by some non file-sharing task, the file serving functionality will not be slowed down.

-Unfortunately, standard samba software as used by this installation guide does not make use of AMP mode.
+Unfortunately, standard samba software as used by this installation guide does not make use of AMP mode as it is rarely implemented in modern linux systems.
+Most modern linux systems use "Symmetrical Multi Processing" (SMP) which allows all processes to make use of any CPU.

-Given that the Seagate Central doesn't normally do anything except serve files, in my judgement this won't make much of a practical difference in the moderate usage environment of a home or small business where a Seagate Central would typically be deployed.
+Given that the Seagate Central doesn't normally do anything except serve files, in my judgement this disadvantage won't make much of a practical difference in the moderate usage environment of a home or small business where a Seagate Central would typically be deployed.

 Note that I have another project in the works that deals with upgrading the Linux Kernel on the Seagate Central.
 This will overcome second CPU problem by making both CPUs in the Seagate Central available for _all_ linux processes.
 That is, SMP (Symmetrical Multi Processing) will be implemented in this updated Linux Kernel.

-If this new updgraded linux kernel is installed and running then the new version of samba can take advantage of both the CPU cores on the system and then, in theory, it can be even more efficient than the original Seagate AMP based samba software.
+If this new updgraded linux kernel is installed and running then the new version of samba can take advantage of both the SMP based CPU cores on the system and then, in theory, it can be even more efficient than the original Seagate AMP based samba software.

 #### Memory
 My tests reveal that the updated samba v4.14.6 software seems to consume significantly more system memory than the original v3.5.16.
-Most recent versions of SAMBA will generally be quite memory hungry so this is not something unique to this project.
+Most recent versions of samba will generally be quite memory hungry so this is not something unique to this project.

 As per the CPU issue, in practical terms this does not seem to significantly impact system performance.
 This is thanks to the Seagate Central having sufficent swap space to cater for any temporary excessive memry usage.

+#### No support for extremely old clients that depend on SMBv1.0
+Very old client operating systems, such as Windows XP, Windows 95 or Windows 2000 either only support SMBv1.0 or do not properly support SMBv2.1.
+If the new samba server is installed on the Seagate Central then these types of very old clients will not be able to connect to the Seagate Central.

+SMBv2.1 support was introduced with Windows 7 in 2007 so any clients originating after that time should be fine.

 ### Motivation for this project
 My work supplied laptop currently runs Windows 10.
 After one particular IT department mandated system update I was no longer able to connect to my Seagate Central NAS via the normal Windows Explorer file management tool.
-This was because SMBv1.0 client capability was turned off by the update.
+This was because SMBv1.0 client capability was turned off in my laptop by the update.

 My work IT department administratively disabled the ability to re-enable SMBv1.0.
-This was presumably done for valid security reasons, however it meant that I had no easy way of accessing the Seagate Central file server.
+This was presumably done for valid security reasons, however it meant that I had no easy way of accessing my home Seagate Central file server.

 I was still able to temporarily perform file transfers via FTP, which the Seagate Central supports, however this was a less convinient option than I was used to.